 We have not declared or paid any cash dividends on our common stock nor do we anticipate paying dividends for the foreseeable future.
 We currently intend to retain any future earnings for use in the operation of our business and to fund future growth.
-The payment of dividends by us on our common stock is limited by our loan agreement.
 Any future decision to declare or pay dividends will be at the sole discretion of our Board of Directors.